D-K-O-I/thesis-guilherme-portela/README.md

 # Drone Navigation Component

 Components:
-- Positioning system (TBD)
+- Positioning system (TODO - Integration with RFID)
-- Setup and Routing system
+- Setup and Routing system (Complete for VCM)
-- Drone Movement Command system
+- Drone Movement Command system (Complete for VCM)

 The Navigation Component is being developed alongside the computational platform's Inventorying Component and Communications Component.